 - 1951 – After the Great Depression and World War II, the sanctuary is finally completed.

 - 1956 – A nursery school wing is added to meet the needs of a growing congregation.

 - 1963 – The Rev. Dr. Martin Luther King speaks at St. Paul’s at the request of St. Paul’s Christian Social Action Committee.

 - 1986 – St. Paul’s welcomes its first female clergyperson.

 - 1991 – South Wing classrooms and art gallery are added.

 2010-13 – A series of capital improvement projects were completed.
 A new welcoming and accessible entrance was created on the north side of the building in the former McCracken Library.
 The house to the north on Coventry was purchased and remodeled to provide staff offices and meeting spaces.
 Tucker Hall was renovated and restored to its full use as a parish hall.
-Renovations were completed in the Nave, Sacristy, Dining Room and Kitchen.
+Renovations were completed in the sanctuary, sacristy, dining room, and Kitchen.